xtensor-stack/xtensor/docs/source/closure-semantics.rst

         return std::move(s) / value_type(size);
     }

-The first thing to understand is that the result of the final division is an expression, which performs the actual computation upon access or assignent.
+The first thing to take into account is that the result of the final division is an expression, which performs the actual computation upon access or assignent.

 - In order to perform the division, the expression must hold the values or references on the numerator and denominator.